Lift and drag in three-dimensional steady viscous and compressible flow: Abstract

 \section{Abstract}

-In a recent paper, \citet[{\it J. Fluid Mech.} {\bf 784}: 304; LZW for short]{Liu2015} present a far-field theory for the aerodynamic force experienced by a body in a two-dimensional, viscous, compressible and steady flow.
-In this companion theoretical paper we do the same for three-dimensional flow.
-By a rigorous fundamental solution method of the linearized Navier-Stokes equations, we not only improve the far-field force formula for incompressible flow originally derived by Goldstein in 1931 and summarized by Milne-Thomson in 1968, both being far from complete, to its perfect final form, but also prove that this final form holds universally true in a wide range of compressible flow, from subsonic to supersonic flows.
-We call this result the \textit{unified force theorem} (UF theorem for short) and state it as a theorem, which is exactly the counterpart of the two-dimensional compressible Joukowski-Filon theorem obtained by LZW.
-Thus, the steady lift and drag are always exactly determined by the values of vector circulation $\pGamma_\phi$ due to the longitudinal velocity and inflow $Q_\psi$ due to the transversal velocity, respectively, no matter how complicated the near-field viscous flow surrounding the body might be.
-However, velocity potentials are not directly observable either experimentally or computationally, and hence neither is the UF theorem.
-Thus, a testable version of it is also derived, which holds only in the linear far field and is exactly the counterpart of the testable compressible Joukowski-Filon formula in two dimensions.
-We call it the \textit{testable unified force formula} (TUF formula for short).
-Due to its linear dependence on the vorticity, TUF formula is also valid for statistically stationary flow, including time-averaged turbulent flow.
+In a recent paper, Liu, Zhu and Wu (2015, {\it J. Fluid Mech.} {\bf 784}: 304) present a force theory for a body in a two-dimensional, viscous, compressible and steady flow.
+In this companion paper we do the same for three-dimensional flow.
+Using the fundamental solution of the linearized Navier-Stokes equations, we improve the force formula for incompressible flow originally derived by Goldstein in 1931 and summarized by Milne-Thomson in 1968, both being far from complete, to its perfect final form, which is further proved to be universally true from subsonic to supersonic flows.
+We call this result the \textit{unified force theorem}, which states that the forces are always determined by the vector circulation $\pGamma_\phi$ of longitudinal velocity and the scalar inflow $Q_\psi$ of transverse velocity.
+Since this theorem is not directly observable either experimentally or computationally, a testable version is also derived, which, however, holds only in the linear far field.
+We name this version the \textit{testable unified force formula}.
+After that, a general principle to increase the lift-drag ratio is proposed.